Nick-Pearson/COMS30115/report.md

 In addition to glm we have added the image loading file from the [open source stb library](https://github.com/nothings/stb) Everything in the src/ directory is our own work, the /libs directory contains the library files

+Notes on running:
+* To change the render resolution you can set SCREEN_WIDTH and SCREEN_HEIGHT to different values in main.cpp
+* Set SINGLE_FRAME to 1 in main.cpp and a single frame will be rendered, rather than trying to render on a loop (useful for the raytracer)
+* In raytracerenderer.cpp there is the option to select between using global illumination and not.
+Set USE_GI to 1 to do a global illumination.
+At default settings this takes around 3 hours for a 1024x1024 render (10,000 samples)

 #### Requirements
 - OpenMP